Immunology

 Requirements for the SDE

 The state doctoral examination is an important control point of the study, in addition to the annual ISP checks.
 The examination serves to test student’s understanding of the research project and his/ her orientation in the research field.
 The committee assesses depth and breadth of knowledge of developmental and cell biology with emphasis on areas related to the project.
 The recommended timing of the examination is the second semester of the second year of study or the first semester of the third year, so that the examination can serve as a useful feedback for the student.
-Postponing the examination after the 3rd year without reason may affect student’s grading during the subsequent annual evaluation.
+Postponing the examination after the 3rd year without reason may affect the student’s grading during the subsequent annual evaluation.

 Examination topics for the SDE